What Makes a Good Nurse? 10 Things to Look For When Hiring

 4. Professionalism

-To determine what makes a good nurse stand out from the crowd, consider your organization’s professionalism standards.
+To determine what characteristics of a nurse help them to stand out from the crowd, consider your organization’s professionalism standards.
 Being professional means a nurse:

 5. Communication

-Written communication is put into practice with documentation in the EHR.
+Written communication is put into practice with documentation in the electronic health record (EHR).
 Nurses should provide clear documentation, sometimes in narrative form, of events that occur during a patient’s stay.

 6. Critical Thinking

-Nurses should have keen decision-making skills and the ability to think autonomously during patient care.
+Keen decision-making skills and the ability to think autonomously are important characteristics of a good nurse leader.
 Critical thinking guides decisions when responding to a patient’s change in status.
 Having an organized thought pattern and following the chain of command is crucial when emergency situations arise.

 7. Attention to Detail

-What makes a good nurse in any specialty?
-Attention to detail.
+Of the characteristics of a nurse that are helpful in any specialty, one in particular stands out — attention to detail.
 Whether a nurse titrates drips in the ICU or catches a medication error before it happens, every detail matters when it comes to patient care.
 On a given shift, a nurse is expected to notice subtle changes in areas like:

 8. Time Management

-Nursing students learn the art of time management in nursing school, but it’s a skill that is developed with experience.
+Nursing students learn the art of time management in nursing school, but it’s a skill that’s best developed with experience.
 It’s necessary to manage a daily nursing workload and all of the tasks included in each patient’s care plan.

 9. Adaptability